-Jane Fonda was quite the divisive person in the 1970s.
-Unlike the insipid garbage who passes for controversial stars today (say those sleazy, vapid Kardashians), Fonda was at the heart of a truly national discourse on a war that ultimately killed 55,000 Americans.
-The country was divided over the war as well as Fonda, who traveled to meet our enemy (and was afterwards called “Hanoi Jane”) and even posed with them and their weapons that were used to attack the U.S. military.
+To say the least, Jane Fonda was quite the divisive person in the 1970s and, to some, remains so today.
+Unlike the insipid filth who passes for controversial stars now (say those sleazy, vapid Kardashians), Fonda was at the heart of a truly national discourse on a war that ultimately killed 55,000 Americans.
+The country was divided over the war as well as Fonda, who traveled to meet our enemy (and was afterwards called “Hanoi Jane” and reviled as, and correctly labeled, a traitor) and even posed with them and their weapons that were used to attack the U.S. military.
 Fast forward and you either supported her or never wanted to see her again.
-I won’t comment on politics in a movie review, but it took several films (including “California Suite” – click here for my review) but I managed to be able to watch her.
+I don’t comment on politics in a movie review, but I can say it took several films (including “California Suite” – click here for my review) but I managed to be able to watch her without rancor.
 The film that did it was “The Electric Horseman” with Robert Redford.
 Truly a special film and wonderful work by all involved.

 ‘The Electric Horseman’

-(1979; 121 minutes; rated PG; directed by Sydney Pollack and starring Robert Redford, Jane Fonda and Valerie Perrine)
+(1979; 121 minutes; rated PG; directed by Sydney Pollack and starring Robert Redford, Jane Fonda, Willie Nelson and Valerie Perrine)

 When you put wonderful talent together, you can take a very pedestrian idea and make it very special.
 I’m writing today about “The Electric Horseman” – the story of a cowboy who steals a horse.
-OK, it’s a bit more than that, but without the energy and passion of Robert Redford and Jane Fonda, “The Electric Horseman” most likely would have been just another film in the winter of 1979.
+OK, it’s obviously much more than that, but without the energy and passion of Robert Redford and Jane Fonda under the direction of Sydney Pollack, “The Electric Horseman” most likely would have been just another film in the winter of 1979.

 “The Electric Horseman” takes aim at the coming corporate culture that would come to smother part of the adventurous side of the United States and it takes a stand for freedom and doing the right thing even in the face of corporate power, money and official authority.
 Along the way, you’re treated to a neat story and terrific acting so that it doesn’t bog down in liberal dogma against “the man.”